 Look for existing Family School Partnership in Special Education Groups.

-Check your mailbox!
-The 2013 – 2014 Parent Involvement in Special Education will be arriving by the week of April 1, 2014!
 The Parent Involvement Survey in Special Education is sent out by the NH Department of Education (NH DOE) each spring to all parents of children with disabilities (parents of children who have IEPs) to learn more about how school districts are involving families in their child’s special education.
 This survey is done each year to meet a requirement as part of our State Performance Plan (SPP).
 More importantly, data from the survey provides key information to individual school districts to help them improve family-school partnerships in special education.